wences-sanchez/Knowledge-Base/pages/Cloud Computing Nanodegree by Udacity%2FFull Stack Apps on AWS%2FBuilding and Deploying.md

 				- ii.
 Make some validation to make sure there's an id present
 				- iii.
 Return that to the user in a send data payload.
 				- iv.
 Use Postman to try it out
-			- 2. Create a PATCH endpoint that update an existing record that -
+			- 2. Create a PATCH endpoint that updates an existing record that it's in a database with some kind of body -
 		-
 -